TruongNguyen-23/tms-ml/README.md

 ---

 ## 🔍 Model used
-- **Decision Tree Regressor**: Predict delivery time based on input data.
+- **Decision Tree Regressor**: Predict optimal number of trips on input data.

 ---